Learn how to streamline your translation workflow -

 InDesign Master pages in the Page Panel

-As you probably noticed, you already have a default master page “A” and it is applied to all the pages of your document.
+As you probably noticed, you already have a default parent page “A” and it is applied to all the pages of your document.

 What’s in this tutorial?

-So, you now know what a master page is and when to use it.
+So, you now know what a parent page is and when to use it.

 Let’s take a look at what you’ll find in this tutorial, just click on one of the links to go directly to the topic you’d like to read about: